JasperFx/jasper/documentation/documentation/bootstrapping/configuring_jasper.md

 You can also access the current application directory and other information from the `IHostedEnvironment` property on the context object in both signatures.

+If you are using `IWebHostBuilder` for bootstrapping, the Jasper service name and ASP.Net Core environment can be set like this:

+<[sample:aspnetcore-idiomatic-option-configuration]>

 ## Service Registrations

 <div class="alert alert-info"><b>Note!</b> Jasper was conceived and designed in no small part to reduce the role of an IoC container at runtime, but "much, much less" is still more than "none." </div>

 Like most application frameworks in .Net, Jasper uses an IoC container to do basic composition within its runtime pipeline.
-You can add your own registrations to the application container directly in your `JasperRegistry`:
+You can add your own registrations to the application container directly in any combination of:

+1. The `Startup.ConfigureServices()` method
+1. Using the `IWebHostBuilder.ConfigureServices()` extension method
+1. With `JasperOptionsBuilder.Services` / `JasperRegistry.Services` for [Lamar-centric](https://jasperfx.github.io/lamar) registrations.

+But, the Jasper team **strongly recommends that you make all your service registrations in one place** for easier debugging later.

+Using your `JasperRegistry`:

 <[sample:Bootstrapping-ServiceRegistrations]>

-See <[linkto:documentation/ioc]> for a lot more information about how Jasper uses an IoC container.
+See <[linkto:documentation/ioc]> for a lot more information about how Jasper uses an IoC container because it is a little bit different than other .Net frameworks.

 ## Adding Extensions